-And so now you do a merry-go-around that will clear you of s109T.
+And so now you can go back to the round robin of payments that will clear you of s109T.

 The company declares a dividend to the shareholder and pays this dividend by issuing a cheque or promissory note or some other form of debt that can be signed or assignment of an asset.